DavidAnson/markdownlint/doc/Rules.md

 ## MD023 - Headings must start at the beginning of the line

-Tags: headings, headers, spaces
+Tags: headers, headings, spaces

-Aliases: heading-start-left, header-start-left
+Aliases: header-start-left, heading-start-left

 Fixable: Most violations can be fixed by tooling